-TEACHER CERTIFICATION REQUIREMENTS CHECKLIST - 33 HOURS (9 may be used w/the major)
+TEACHER CERTIFICATION REQUIREMENTS CHECKLIST - 30 HOURS (9 may be used w/the major)

-DANC 3010 2 hours Laban Movement Analysis & Bartenieff Fundamentals (can be used as DANC Req.
-OR Elec.above) 5 DANC 3200 1 hour Teaching Practicum in Dance I (can be used as DANC Elective above) ζ DANC 3210 1 hour Teaching Practicum in Dance II (can be used as DANC Elective above) S DANC 3700 2 hours Teaching Dance for Children (can be used as DANC Requirement OR Elective above) ζ DANC 4700 3 hours Issues in Dance Education and Pedagogy (used as DANC Requirement above) S EDUC 2110 3 hours Investigating Critical and Contemporary Issues in Education ζ EDUC 2120 3 hours Exploring Socio Cultural Perspectives on Diversity EDUC(EPSY) 2 2130 3 ho ours Exploring Teaching and Learning ζ KINS 5620 3 hours Adapted Physical Education \langle OR SPED 20 00, SPED 4020, SPED 4030 (Permission of Certification Coordinator required, must receive a B+ or higher.)
-5 12 hours - to student teaching.)
-5 May serve towards the major
+'''

+DANC 3010

+2 hours Laban Movement Analysis & Bartenieff Fundamentals (can be used as DANC Req.
+OR Elec.above)

+DANC 3200

+1 hour

+Teaching Practicum in Dance I (can be used as DANC Elective above)

+DANC 3210

+Teaching Practicum in Dance II (can be used as DANC Elective above)

+1 hour

+DANC 3700

+Teaching Dance for Children (can be used as DANC Requirement OR Elective above)

+2 hours

+DANC 4700/6700

+3 hours Issues in Dance Education and Pedagogy (used as DANC Requirement above)

+EDUC 2110

+3 hours Investigating Critical and Contemporary Issues in Education

+EDUC(EPSY) 2130

+3 hours Exploring Teaching and Learning

+3 hours Adapted Physical Education

+KINS 5620

+OR EDSE 2000, EDSE 4020, EDSE 4030 (Permission of Certification Coordinator required, must receive a B+ or higher.)

+DANC 5460/7460 12 hours Student Teaching (Requires an additional semester.
+A minimum GPA of 2.5 is required prior

+to student teaching.)

+May serve towards the major

+'''

-Required for the major
+\\ Required for the major